nedtwigg/blog/2020/changelog/README.md

 Each morning, I look at my phone, and it tells me something like `high of 70°F, low of 50°F`.
 And the problem is, I don't know what that feels like.
 Does my kid need a jacket?
 I have no idea, I gotta go outside and feel it.

 So I get it, I get that "the mercury expanded X% so the temperature is Y" is less actionable than "it is cold, and you should put on a jacket".
-But *every freaking morning* my spouse and I have to argue about the friggin jacket.  *ITS cOld oN ThE biKE*.
+But *every friggin morning* my spouse and I argue about the friggin jacket.  *ITS cOld oN ThE biKE*.

 I don't want a Nest that shows me the temperature in °F, I want one of three pictures: kid in shorts, kid in pants, kid in jacket.
 And that's it!
 If the setpoints are off by 5°F, that's fine!
 The kid will be fine!
 If we notice a consistent problem, we can adjust the setpoints.
-It's important to make a reasonable jacket decision, but **it doesn't have to be that precise, and it's hard to get a team (even a married team!) to agree when we're arguing within the margin of error**.
-It's almost a tautology - of course you can't agree when the margin of error/subjectivity is bigger than the distance you're arguing over.
+It's important to make a reasonable jacket decision, but **it doesn't have to be that precise, and it's hard to get a team (even a happily-married team!) to agree when we're arguing within the margin of error**.
+It's almost a tautology - of course you can't win an argument if the margin of error/subjectivity is bigger than the distance you're arguing over, and most of us are trying to win rather than agree within +/-ε.

 The clincher is that although *versions* don't matter that much, *changelogs* absolutely do.
 And there are a lot of projects in MavenCentral and NPM which have no changelogs, but every single one of them has versions.
 It's the opposite of what you want!
 The meaningful thing?
 Optional.
 The ambiguous, almost meaningless thing?
 REQUIRED.
-If there's only enough energy to do one thing, spend it on the changelog!
+If there's only enough energy to do one thing, spend it all on the changelog!
 As Julius Caesar said at the RubyConf in 49BC: ***The changelog is cast, let the versions fall where they may.***

 ## It's trivial to implement

 There is some disagreement over how to name `x.y.z`.
-I'm going to use `BREAKING.ADDED.FIX`.
+I'm going to use `BREAKING.ADDED.FIXED`.
 If you're using the standard [keepachangelog](https://keepachangelog.com/en/1.0.0/) format, it is a trivial computation to turn a changelog into a version bump.

 ```
 ## [Unreleased]
 ### Added
-- foo() can now accept bar as an input
+- `foo()` can now accept `bar` as an input
-- **BREAKING** you now have to call fooInit() before any call to foo()
+- **BREAKING** you now have to call `fooInit()` before any call to `foo()`

-## [1.2.3] - 2020-01-02
+## [3.1.4] - 2020-01-02
 ...
 ```